2012 United States Senate election in Massachusetts

-The 2012 United States Senate election in Massachusetts was held in Massachusetts on November 6, 2012, Democrat Elizabeth Warren defeated incumbent Republican Senator Scott Brown.
+The 2012 United States Senate election in Massachusetts was held in Massachusetts on November 6, 2012, to elect a member of the United States Senate to represent the Commonwealth of Massachusetts.
+Democrat Elizabeth Warren defeated incumbent Republican Senator Scott Brown.
 This election was held concurrently with the U.S. presidential election and elections to the U.S. Senate in other states, as well as elections to the House of Representatives and various state and local elections.

 Brown ran for re-election to a first full term.
-He had been elected in a special election in 2010 following the death of incumbent Democratic senator Ted Kennedy.
-Brown was unopposed in the Republican primary.
+He was first elected in a 2010 special election triggered by the death of incumbent Democratic senator Ted Kennedy.
+Brown was unopposed in the 2012 Republican primary.
 For the Democrats, an initial wide field of prospective candidates narrowed after the entry of Harvard Law School professor Elizabeth Warren, the architect of the Consumer Financial Protection Bureau.
 Warren clinched near-unanimous party support, with all but one of the other Democratic candidates withdrawing following her entrance.
 After winning her party's nomination, she faced Brown in the general election.

 The election was one of the most-followed races in 2012 and cost approximately $82 million, which made it the most expensive election in Massachusetts history and the second-most expensive in the entire 2012 election cycle, next to the presidential race; this was despite the two candidates' having agreed not to allow outside money to influence the race.
 Opinion polling indicated a close race for much of the campaign, though Warren opened up a small but consistent lead in the final few weeks.
 She went on to defeat Brown by over 236,000 votes, 54% to 46%.
 Despite his loss, Brown received 8.6% more of the state vote than Republican former governor of Massachusetts Mitt Romney did in the concurrent presidential election and won 5 counties that voted Democratic in the concurrent presidential race: Barnstable, Essex, Norfolk, Plymouth, and Worcester.

-This is the last Massachusetts U.S. Senate race where the incumbent was defeated.
+This is the last Massachusetts U.S. Senate race that was decided by a single-digit margin or where the incumbent was defeated.
 Brown was the only incumbent U.S. senator to lose a general election in 2012.
-He later moved to New Hampshire where he ran for U.S. Senate and lost in 2014.
+He later moved to New Hampshire, where he ran for the U.S. Senate and lost in 2014.
+Warren was sworn in on January 3, 2013.